under0tech/autopilot_loonarr/README_DEV.md

 The `Follower thread` is responsible for detecting and tracking the target when it is within the camera’s field of view.
 It issues movement commands to maintain pursuit.

-The `Odometry thread` supplies the system with positional data in `non-GNSS environments`.
+The `Odometry thread` supplies the system with positional data in `non-GNSS environment`.
 It emulates sensor inputs (e.g., LiDAR) to estimate the Rover’s position and heading, enabling indoor navigation or operation under Electronic Warfare (EW) conditions.

 While in operation, the Autopilot relies on several sub-modules, including computer vision with [YOLOv8 from Ultralytics](https://www.ultralytics.com) for target detection and following, [MAVLink commands](https://ardupilot.org/dev/docs/mavlink-rover-commands.html) for controlling Rover movement from RPi, and telemetry streaming to the Ground Control Station ([ArduPilot GCS](https://ardupilot.org)) for monitoring and operator feedback.

-## main.py and Threads
+## main.py and threads
 `main.py` is the entry point for launching the Autopilot.
 To execute it, follow the instructions in [README.md](README.md).
 When started, it initializes the command queue, spawns the sub-processes (threads) described above, and issues the `INIT` command.
 This triggers the Autopilot initialization process, including requests for all telemetry streams from the Rover.